-The scope covers the following :
+The scope covers the following:

-- This unit/task covers the following:

-- Understanding the concept

-- Detailing out the concept Note:
+- Understanding the concept - Detailing the concept

-Analyzing the concept
+Understanding the concept

-- PC1. understand the artistic and communication goals of the concept, which maybe self-created, - provided in a brief, or arrived at via discussions with relevant personnel (director, executive producer etc) - PC2.
-Be aware of the intended medium (eg: feature film, short - film, serialized tv series, miniseries, documentary), and - evaluate how this affects viewer engagement with the concept - PC3.
-Be aware of the intended target audience, and evaluate - how this affects the concept (eg: language, pacing, maturity of themes etc) - PC4.
-Be aware of any relevant cultural, social or political issues - that need to be taken into account

-Detailing out the concept
+- PC1. understand the artistic and communication goals of the concept, which maybe self-created, provided in a brief, or arrived at via discussions with relevant personnel (director, executive producer etc) - PC2.
+Be aware of the intended medium (e.g.: feature film, short film, serialized TV series, miniseries, documentaries), and evaluate how this affects viewer engagement with the concept - PC3.
+Be aware of the intended target audience, and evaluate how this affects the concept (e.g.: language, pacing, maturity of themes etc.) - PC4.
+Be aware of any relevant cultural, social or political issues that need to be taken into account Detailing out the concept

-- PC5. .ldentify, research and understand key elements of the - concept, including: Premise Setting Genre Central themes - Primary mood/tone Broad character arcs Major narrative/plot - points Structure Light and sound - PC6.
-Outline key elements of the concept, along with additional - notes, critiques and development ideas in various formats, - which may include: Taglines Loglines Pitches One-page - synopsis Exposés
+- PC5.
+Identify, research and understand key

+- elements of the concept.

+- PC6. outline key elements of the concept, along with additional notes, critiques and development ideas in various formats, which may include: taglines loglines pitches one page synopsis exposs running diary/annotations storyboards

-- KU1. the objective/outcomes of the production (e.g. audience engagement withcommercial - success in view for feature films, public service, information dissemination and spreading awareness etc)
+- KU1. the objective/outcomes of the production (e.g. audience engagement withcommercial success in view for feature films, public service, information dissemination and spreading awareness etc) - KU2. how to assess concepts and their artistic and communication goals - KU3. how to extract and interpret relevant information regarding the concepts vision from concept briefs - KU4. how to discuss and understand relevant information regarding the concepts vision from relevant personnel (director, executive producer etc)

-- KU2. how to assess concepts and their artistic and communication goals - KU3. how to extract and interpret relevant information regarding the concepts vision from concept briefs - KU4. how to discuss and understand relevant information regarding the concepts vision from relevant personnel (director, executive producer etc) - KU5. the effect of different mediums (eg: feature film, short film, serialized tv series, miniseries, documentary) on viewer engagement - KU6. the culture and literary capacity of the target audience and how the concept intends to• engage them - KU7. the basic principles of story-telling and character psychology - KU8. elements of the concept, including premise, setting, genre, central themes, mood, tone, character arcs, narrative, structure etc - KU9. the norms and practices of concepts and concept development followed by different production houses - KU10. the basic principles of concept detailing, and how to use timing, pacing, characterization and the teasing of compelling ideas effectively - KU11. how to specify details of a concept in various formats (eg: taglines, loglines, pitches, synopsis, exposes etc) and the different objectives of each - KU12. how to research and tap into the sources for procuring information/background material that will enhance understanding of the concept - KU13. how to work on word processing software and scriptwriting, formatting software like final draft, movie magic and celtx - KU14. how to type in regional languages using unicode - KU15. applicable copyright norms and intellectual property rights
+- KU5. the effect of different mediums (eg: feature film, short film, serialized tv series, miniseries, documentary) on viewer engagement - KU6. the culture and literary capacity of the target audience and how the concept intends to engage them - KU7. the basic principles of story-telling and character psychology - KU8. elements of the concept, including premise, setting, genre, central themes, mood, tone, character arcs, narrative, structure etc - KU9. the norms and practices of concepts and concept development followed by different production houses - KU10. the basic principles of concept detailing, and how to use timing, pacing, characterization and the teasing of compelling ideas effectively - KU11. how to specify details of a concept in various formats (eg: taglines, loglines, pitches, synopsis, exposes etc) and the different objectives of each - KU12. how to research and tap into the sources for procuring information/background material that will enhance understanding of the concept - KU13. how to work on word processing software and scriptwriting, formatting software like final draft, movie magic and celtx - KU14. how to type in regional languages using unicode - KU15. applicable copyright norms and intellectual property rights

-- GS1. how to specify a concept using taglines, loglines, synopsis, exposes, storyboards and• understand the differing purposes for each - GS2. detail out concepts complying with norms and guidelines specific to the - industry/genre/region/language/culture - GS3. use correct grammar, spelling, punctuation and phonetics for the language in which the• concept is being developed - GS4. read and understand any concept briefs, notes or other materials with information on the concept - GS5. research the profile and characteristics of the target audience, genre, region and culture to• better understand the concepts objectives - GS6. research key elements of the concept to improve understanding, as appropriate - GS7. discuss the goals and creative vision of the concept with the producer/director/ client, as required - GS8. ensure that understanding of the concept is at a sufficient level for further tasks, and that this• is achieved within timelines
+- GS1. how to specify a concept using taglines, loglines, synopsis, exposes, storyboards and understand the differing purposes for each - GS2. detail out concepts complying with norms and guidelines specific to the industry/genre/region/language/culture - GS3. use correct grammar, spelling, punctuation and phonetics for the language in which the concept is being developed - GS4. read and understand any concept briefs, notes or other materials with information on the concept - GS5. research the profile and characteristics of the target audience, genre, region and culture to better understand the concepts objectives - GS6. research key elements of the concept to improve understanding, as appropriate - GS7. discuss the goals and creative vision of the concept with the producer/director/ client, as required - GS8. ensure that understanding of the concept is at a sufficient level for further tasks, and that this is achieved within timelines - GS9. identify any problems with successful execution of the task and resolve themin consultation with the producer and director